clade/PyDAQmx/doc/installation.rst

 Installation
 ============

-First you need to install the NI DAQmx driver provided with your data-acquisition hardware.
+First you need to install the NI DAQmx or DAQmxBase driver provided with your data-acquisition hardware.
 Please verify that you have installed together with the driver the C API (which should be the case by default).
 The C API reference help file is also recommended.